chiusin97525/Videon/README.md

 ### Technologies
 - NodeJs: used for testing and developing our application
 - NPM packages (some packages may or may not be used; list is subject to change):
--- express & express-session: to handle HTTP requests -- videojs contrib hls: for video playback and live streaming -- file upload thumbnail: creates a thumbnail given an image/video -- paypalxo: an easy way to use PayPal API
+> express & express-session: to handle HTTP requests
+> videojs contrib hls: for video playback and live streaming
+> file upload thumbnail: creates a thumbnail given an image/video
+> paypalxo: an easy way to use PayPal API
--- google sign in: allows a user to login via a google account
+> google sign in: allows a user to login via a google account
+> mongodb: store user information and videos
 - PayPal sandbox: for testing this application to mock PayPal transctions

 ### Top 5 Technical Challenges